A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Are you new to the shipping and freight industry?
 Not sure about the terminology that you hear from those in the sector?
-We can help.
+This article can help.

-We have gathered the most popular abbreviations and terms used in freight and logistics all over the world.
-On this page, each term has been given an explanation so you will be speaking the industry language in no time.
+Here we have gathered the most popular abbreviations and terms used in freight and logistics all over the world.
+On this page, we have alphabetically listed each term and given an explanation so you will be speaking the industry language in no time.

 3rd Party Logistics (3PL)